Common cold: Too unwell to work?

 Got a fever?
 If your clothes are getting drenched, you are highly likely to be running a fever.
 Drink more fluids and consider seeking medical advice, especially if your temperature is over 39C (102F).
 That could be a sign that you have flu.
 Stay away from work -- and friends -- until you feel better.

 If you have a temperature plus white patches on your tonsils, you may have strep throat.
 Strep throat is highly contagious and you may need antibiotics.
 Seek medical advice.

-If you've got a tickle in the back of your throat or it feels as if you have post nasal drip, your cough is probably from allergies or the common cold.
+If you've got a tickle in the back of your throat or it feels as if you have postnasal drip, your cough is probably from allergies or the common cold.
 But unless you've got other symptoms such as aches and raised temperature, get dressed and go to work!

 If you've had a cold for a few days and are now coughing up darker yellow mucus, it's still probably just a cold.
 If you continue to cough up dark mucus after a week or more, it's a good idea to seek medical advice.
 If the cough feels deep and makes you feel short of breath, it's probably more than a common cold.
-These may be signs of something more serious such as bronchitis or pneumonia, so seek medical advice immediately.
+These may be signs of something more serious such as bronchitis or pneumonia, so seek medical advice promptly.
 Stay at home from work.